Manuscript Submission Guidelines

 Follow the terminology usage recommendations in the AASM Style Guide for Sleep Medicine Terminology.

 Use generic names in referring to drugs; trade names may be given in parentheses after the first mention, but the generic name should be used thereafter.

-Please provide on a separate sheet all abbreviations used with their full definition.
+Please provide on a separate page all abbreviations used with their full definition.
 Each should be expanded at first mention in the text and listed parenthetically after expansion.

-Editors first determine if a submitted manuscript is suitable for review and publication.
+The Editor-in-Chief and/or Associate Editors first determine if a submitted manuscript is suitable for review and publication.
 Manuscripts selected are then sent for peer-review to reviewers who are selected based on their expertise related to the particular manuscript.
-After reviews are in, a recommendation of accept, reject or revise (for further consideration) is made by the Associate Editor to the Editor in Chief, who makes the final decision.
+After reviews are submitted, a recommendation of accept, reject or revise (for further consideration) is made by the Associate Editor to the Editor-in-Chief, who makes the final decision.

 Manuscripts are reviewed with due respect for the author's confidentiality.
 At the same time, reviewers also have rights to confidentiality, which are respected by the editors.
 The editors ensure both the authors and the reviewers that the manuscripts sent for review are privileged communications and are the private property of the author.

 When submitting a manuscript for consideration for publication, authors may suggest the names of potential reviewers to invite and/or exclude.

 If a manuscript is returned to the author(s) for revisions, all resubmissions must follow the Instructions for Submitting a Manuscript and include the following:

 - Both a clean copy and a redlined copy of the revised submission.